-12. Protect, restore and extend natural habitats for Australian native animals including marine and riverine species;
+13. Protect, restore and extend natural habitats for Australian native animals including marine and riverine species.

-14. End the unlicensed capture or trading of native fauna;
+15. End the unlicensed trading of native fauna.

-15. Ensure that where humans have scientifically identified a need to manage native animal populations this is done humanely, by non-lethal methods, and, where such measures do not exist, resources are provided for research and development of non-lethal methods;
+16. Ensure that where humans have scientifically identified a need to manage native animal populations this is done humanely.
+Where non-lethal methods do not exist, resources are provided for research and development of non-lethal methods.

-17. Establish a moratorium on all large-scale commercial killing of native wildlife populations, including kangaroos, pending investigations into animal welfare concerns and environmental claims;
+17. Prohibition of all commercial killing of native wildlife populations, including kangaroos.

-19. Provide government funding to wildlife rescue and care organisations; and
+19. Provide government funding to wildlife rescue and care organisations.

-20. Promote emergency plans that encompass the welfare of animals in natural and human-made disasters.
+20. Ensure emergency plans encompass the welfare of animals in natural and human-made disasters.

 Recognising the damage done to our ecosystems and native fauna by deliberate and accidental release of invasive animal species, the Greens NSW will work to:

-23. Manage domestic animals so that they are not able to establish themselves in the wild;
+24. Manage domestic animals so that they are not able to establish themselves in the wild.

-24. Introduce and strengthen existing safeguards to prevent the accidental or deliberate introduction of further species of domestic or wild animals, including marine and riverine species, to Australia from overseas; and
+25. Introduce and strengthen existing safeguards to prevent the accidental or deliberate introduction of further species of domestic or wild animals, including marine and riverine species, to Australia from overseas.

 The Greens NSW will work for:

-27. An end cruel management practices associated with the meat, egg and dairy industries, such as debeaking and the premature removal of newborn calves from their mothers;
+28. An end to cruel management practices associated with the meat, egg and dairy industries, such as debeaking and the killing of male calves and chicks as wastage.

-28. An immediate end to the use of sow stalls, farrowing crates and the tethering of sows;
+29. An immediate end to the use of sow stalls, farrowing crates and the tethering of sows.

-29. The provision of housing, including flooring, that provides comfort and hygiene for animals when they are confined;
+30. The provision of housing, including flooring and shade that provides comfort, enrichment and hygiene for animals when they are confined.

-30. The phasing out of sheep mulesing through the effective treatment of fly strike and breeding out of predisposed traits;
+31. The ending of sheep mulesing through the effective and humane treatment of fly strike and breeding out of predisposed traits.

-31. The prevention, rapid diagnosis and treatment of injurious behaviours, injury, parasitic infestations and other diseases;
+32. The prevention, rapid diagnosis and treatment of injurious behaviours, injury, parasitic infestations and other diseases.

-32. Accreditation systems that incentivise higher-welfare production practices, from producer to consumer, including breeding, housing, transport, sale and slaughter, and the reduction in the number of animals considered to be surplus;
+33. Accreditation systems that incentivise higher-welfare production practices, from producer to consumer, including breeding, housing, transport, sale and slaughter, and the reduction in the number of animals considered to be surplus.

-33. Prohibition of reproductive techniques, selective breeding and animal feed and management practices that may cause animals to suffer and/or to develop harmful physiological defects;
+34. Prohibition of reproductive techniques, selective breeding and animal feed and management practices that may cause animals to suffer and/or to develop harmful physiological defects.

-34. The government regulation of businesses that are involved in the production and supply of animal products, so that these businesses must provide accurate information to the consumer concerning the origin, production system, and care of the animals;
+35. The government regulation of businesses that are involved in the production and supply of animal products, so that these businesses must provide accurate information to the consumer concerning the origin, production system, and care of the animals.

-35. The adoption of a free-range food policy by all government institutions responsible for serving food;
+37. The adoption of a free-range food policy by all government institutions responsible for serving food.

-36. The prohibition of genetic engineering involving animals;
+38. The prohibition of genetic engineering involving animals.

-37. An end to the live-animal export trade and the provision of upfront industry assistance to speed the transition out of the industry; and
+39. An end to the live-animal export trade and the provision of upfront industry assistance to speed the transition out of the industry.

 The Greens NSW, in ensuring the welfare of all animals kept in a domestic setting, will work for:

-39. Widespread fertility control to reduce the number of un-homed companion animals;
+41. Widespread fertility control to reduce the number of un-homed companion animals.

-40. Government-funded responsible pet ownership education programs to improve the health and welfare of domestic animals;
+42. Government-funded responsible pet ownership education programs to improve the health and welfare of domestic animals.

-41. Standards to ensure that domestic animals, including reptiles, birds, fish and small mammals kept in confined enclosures, are given adequate opportunities to meet their physical and psychological needs;
+43. Standards to ensure that domestic animals, including reptiles, birds, fish and small mammals kept in confined enclosures, are given adequate opportunities to meet their physical and psychological needs.

-42. Restrictions on the selective breeding of animals for characteristics that are physically or psychologically harmful to the animal itself or to others;
+44. Restrictions on the selective breeding of animals for characteristics that are physically or psychologically harmful to the animal itself or to others.

-43. The prohibition of mutilation of companion animals such as tail docking, declawing and debarking;
+45. The prohibition of mutilation of companion animals such as tail docking, declawing and debarking.

-44. The abolition of puppy farms, backyard breeding and other intensive companion animal breeding practices;
+46. The abolition of puppy farms, backyard breeding and other intensive companion animal breeding practices.

-45. Effective laws to prevent the impulse purchase of companion animals including cooling-off periods and trial homing, and the provision of comprehensive pre-purchase information;
+48. Effective laws to prevent the impulse purchase of companion animals including cooling-off periods and trial homing, and the provision of comprehensive pre-purchase information.

-46. Legislation to regulate the sale of pets, including transparent tracking from birth;
+49. Legislation to regulate the sale of pets, including transparent tracking from birth.

-47. The phasing out of the sale of live animals in pet shops;
+50. End the sale of live animals in pet shops.

-49. Compulsory micro-chipping stored in a government-controlled centralised database;
+52. Compulsory microchipping, stored in a government-controlled centralised database.

-51. Ensuring that euthanasia to end unnecessary suffering caused by disease or injury is conducted by a trained and qualified professional or a trained and experienced animal rescuer where possible, and results in the least pain and stress to the animal; and
+54. Ensuring that euthanasia to end unnecessary suffering caused by disease or injury uses best practice and is conducted by a trained and qualified professional or a trained and experienced animal rescuer where possible, and results in the least pain and stress to the animal.

 The Greens NSW will work for:

-53. The abolition of all cruel and inhumane treatment of animals used in sport, recreation and entertainment, including animal circuses, zoos and other displays of live animals;
+58. The abolition of all cruel and inhumane treatment of animals used in sport, recreation and entertainment, including animal circuses, zoos and other displays of live animals.

-54. A ban on greyhound racing in NSW and the allocation of sufficient resources by the industry to rehabilitate and re-home affected animals;
+59. A ban on greyhound racing in NSW and the allocation of sufficient resources by the industry to rehabilitate and rehome affected animals.

-56. A ban on the export of greyhounds for commercial breeding and racing purposes;
+60. A ban on the export of greyhounds for commercial purposes, including for breeding and racing purposes.

-58. An end to the inhumane treatment of racehorses, including a ban on whipping, and ensuring that racehorses must be supplied with continuously available fibrous feed;
+63. An end to the inhumane treatment of racehorses, including a ban on whipping, and ensuring that racehorses must be supplied with continuously available fibrous feed.

-59. Ensuring that animals kept in zoos, fauna parks, aquatic parks and live animal displays have their natural behaviours supported by suitable habitat that meets their physical and psychological needs;
+64. Ensuring that animals kept in zoos, fauna parks, aquatic parks and live animal displays have their natural behaviours supported by suitable habitat that meets their physical and psychological needs.

-60. Where facilities fail to deliver on the core principles stated above, ensuring that steps are taken to phase them out, and a ban is placed on the importation or exportation of animals for zoos, except where it will assist the overall conservation of the species;
+65. Where facilities fail to deliver on the core principles stated above, ensuring that steps are taken to phase them out, and a ban is placed on the importation or exportation of animals for zoos, except where it will assist the overall conservation of the species.

-61. The abolition of the use or display of wild animals in circuses;
+68. The abolition of the use or display of wild animals in circuses.

-63. The regulation of animals used in film, television and live performances to ensure animals are treated without cruelty and their welfare needs are fully met, consistent with principles outlined above; and
+70. The regulation of animals used in film, television and live performances to ensure animals are treated without cruelty and their welfare needs are fully met, consistent with principles outlined above.

 The Greens NSW will work to:

-65. Abolish the use of animals in all testing for cosmetics;
+73. Abolish the use of animals in all testing for cosmetics.

-67. Prohibit genetic engineering involving animals, including cloning;
+75. Prohibit genetic engineering involving animals, including cloning.

-68. Require clear labelling of products, listing animal ingredients and derivatives and any animal experimentation and testing methods used;
+76. Require clear labelling of products, listing animal ingredients and derivatives and any animal experimentation and testing methods used.

-78. Ban animal dissection and experimentation in primary and secondary schools, and promote alternatives to animal experimentation in schools, universities and other educational settings, including the use of computer technologies, tissue samples and epidemiology;
+78. Ban animal dissection and experimentation in primary and secondary schools, and promote alternatives to animal experimentation in schools, universities and other educational settings, including the use of computer technologies, tissue samples and epidemiology.

-71. Promote alternatives to animal experimentation in scientific and medical research using the above strategies; and
+79. Promote alternatives to animal experimentation in scientific and medical research using the above strategies.

 The Greens NSW will work to:

-82. Strengthen and enforce all animal welfare legislation;
+82. Strengthen and enforce all animal welfare legislation.

-74. Prohibit all cruel acts and practices involving animals, and ensure that such acts are treated as serious crimes;
+83. Prohibit all cruel acts and practices involving animals, and ensure that such acts are treated as serious crimes.

-75. Replace the status of non-human animals as 'property' within current legislation to one of 'sentient beings' with recognisable legal rights;
+84. Replace the status of non-human animals as 'property' within current legislation to one of 'sentient beings' with recognisable legal rights.

-76. Restore the legal right of third parties to initiate proceedings under animal welfare laws;
+85. Restore the legal right of third parties to initiate proceedings under animal welfare laws.

-77. Legislate to require the accurate and transparent labelling of all animal products and contents sold in New South Wales and a system for tracing and auditing all ingredients to ensure consumers have access to information on the origin, production system, housing and care of the animals involved;
+86. Legislate to require the accurate and transparent labelling of all animal products and contents sold in New South Wales and a system for tracing and auditing all ingredients to ensure consumers have access to information on the origin, production system, housing and care of the animals involved.

-78. Require mandatory labelling of all products that contain ingredients that are derived from land-management practices that put at risk the survival of endangered animal or plant species or populations, including palm oil and its impacts on orang-utans and other species; and
+87. Require mandatory labelling of all products that contain ingredients that are derived from land-management practices that put at risk the survival of endangered animal or plant species or populations, including palm oil and its impacts on orangutans and other species.

-80. Establishment of an Office of Animal Welfare as a NSW statutory authority with responsibility for advising upon animal welfare and protection issues, and monitoring compliance with, and enforcement of, relevant legislation.
+90. Establishment of an independent Office of Animal Welfare as a NSW statutory authority with responsibility for advising upon animal welfare and protection issues, and monitoring compliance with, and enforcement of, relevant legislation.